(Primarily for UTokyo students aspiring for study in the US)

 8. In a brief essay (in English) explain what you would like to achieve in the study abroad.

-9. Please inform your reference well in advance to have a recommendation letter (English or Japanese) sent directly to recommend[at]friendsofutokyo.org by the End of February in the year the study abroad will take place.
+9. Two recommendation letters are required with the exception of those in the GoGlobal Program (“Visiting Student” category) and second-year applicants.
+Please inform your reference well in advance to have a recommendation letter (English or Japanese) sent directly to Friends of UTokyo by the End of February in the year the study abroad will take place.
 Although it is most suitable to have an advisor or professor that knows you well to write your recommendation letter, it is also acceptable to have someone else write the recommendation letter who knows your academic ability and character well.